lxr/Google-Play-Music-Uploader/README.md

 unpacked extension feature, or package it yourself.

 You must authorize Google Play Music Uploader with your Google account in order to use it.
-The extension will prompt you to do this when you first navigate to the upload page.
+This can be done on the extension's options page.

 # Bugs